 By Joanne Jeffries.
 Updated November 29th 2022.
 Welcome to our missing tile accident claims guide.
 There are many reasons why you might trip or fall and injure yourself.
 Damage to flooring is a particular hazard and could cause a person to fall.
-In this online guide we are particularly looking at how a missing tile or a broken tile on the floor can result in such an accident.
-This could happen just about anywhere in daily life.
-It could happen at work, in a shop, in a restaurant, at a swimming pool or even in your own home.
+In this online guide we are particularly looking at how a missing tile or a broken tile on the floor can result in such an accident, which is where the missing tile guide could help you decide on whether you could claim compensation.

 This guide will explain what you should do if you suffer an injury due to a missing tile, when you might be able to claim compensation and how we could help you claim on a No Win No Fee basis.

 If you’d like to discuss making a claim with a solicitor today, please call us on 0800 073 8801.
 One of our advisors will talk you through the process right away.